FunctionStream/function-stream/README.md

 and the processing guarantees of the messages.

 **The Function Stream service** is responsible for managing the lifecycle and coordination of the WebAssembly instances.

+## Directory Structure

+The Function Stream project is organized as follows:
+.
+├── LICENSE                 # The license for Function Stream ├── Makefile                # Contains build automation and commands ├── README.md               # README file for the project ├── benchmark               # Contains benchmarking tools or results ├── bin                     # Contains compiled binary files ├── cmd                     # Contains the command line executable source files ├── common                  # Contains common utilities and libraries used across the project ├── docs                    # Documentation for the project ├── examples                # Example configurations, scripts, and other reference materials ├── go.mod                  # Defines the module's module path and its dependency requirements ├── go.sum                  # Contains the expected cryptographic checksums of the content of specific module versions ├── fs                      # Core library files for Function Stream ├── license-checker         # Tools related to checking license compliance ├── openapi.yaml            # API definition file
+├── perf                    # Performance testing scripts
+├── restclient              # REST client library
+├── server                  # Server-side application source files └── tests                   # Contains test scripts and test data

 ## Building Instructions